 City's elite schools say no to national anthem

 As the regulatory authorities concerned looked the other way mainly because of the influence and connections of owners of these private schools, a tradition that ruled every school of Karachi for decades has been erased.

 The schools, which abandoned the tradition of the national anthem, mostly follow the Cambridge International Examination system, catering mostly to the elite, upper-middle class and middle class families.

-Nadeem Islam, vice principal of Bayview High School, said that assemblies occur in his school every day, but the national anthem, mostly follow the Cambridge
+Nadeem Islam, vice principal of Bayview High School, said that assemblies occur in his school every day, but the national anthem is sung only once a week.

-week.
 "It takes too long, and wastes time that can be used in the class constructively."

 He argues that celebrating the Independence Day and teaching history are enough for the students.